safebear/qatestexercise/README.md

 ### Guides

-In the `docs > exploratory_tests > guides` folder, I've also included a `tools&techniques.adoc` file to help exploratory testers doing their job, and made some notes in there as an example.
+In the `docs > exploratory_tests > guides` folder, I've also included a `tools&techniques.adoc` file to help exploratory testers do their job, and made some notes in there as an example.
 This is a living document, and will therefore grow as more knowledge is shared/added (e.g. with more information around negative and boundary testing than I've had time to put in there).

 ### Why AsciiDoc?